 Otto: Whoa!
 A talking dog!
 What were you guys smokin' when you came up with that?Any work whose creation seems to have involved large amounts of hallucinogens, cocaine, crack, or any other illicit substance that makes people think really weird ideas are also really good ones.
 The plot hinges on bizarre transformations, freakish-looking creatures, and nonsensical actions that only seem to make sense in realms of logic far removed from your own.
 That it was the product of a deranged mind looks like a foregone conclusion.
 And then you find out that it most certainly wasn't.
 The creator claims that they weren't taking drugs — or at least weren't taking them then — or the creator just doesn't seem like a person who would take drugs of any sort.
-A sad implication of this mindset is that truly creative works demand the use of mind-altering drugs — which, if you are a creator who wasn't taking drugs but gets this accusation leveled at your work, can be something of an insult depending on your opinion of them.
+A sad implication of this mindset is the misconception that truly creative works demand the use of mind-altering drugs — which, if you are a creator who wasn't taking drugs but gets this accusation leveled at your work, can be something of an insult depending on your opinion of them.
 And in real life, composing any work of art (or doing anything more complex than opening a door, for that matter) is borderline impossible when tripping on hallucinogens like DMT or mescaline.
-Sufferers of manic disorder exhibit symptoms that are similar to drug intoxication, with quite a number of magna opera that are created under such circumstances.
 Most admitted users of entheogens tend to do their work between trips, not during (whether or not said work is inspired by the trips.)
 Stuff like cocaine doesn't actually make you hallucinate or think trippy things, though it does make doing more cocaine sound like a fantastic idea.
+Creators with Bipolar Disorder are prone to this, as manic phases create symptoms that are similar to drug intoxication.
+As mania can loosely be considered the real-life equivalent of The Madness Place, it's unsurprising that quite a number of magna opera are created under such circumstances, but a manic phase can just as easily be the source of a 500-page Author Tract on Word Salad Philosophy that has even the author baffled when they stabilize.
 Commonly uttered in response to a Widget Series, Big Lipped Alligator Moment, a particularly egregious Makes Just as Much Sense in Context moment, or Dada Ad.
 Compare with Mind Screw (which refers to works that are densely symbolic and/or surreal) and of course This Is Your Premise on Drugs.
 And enjoy this Onion AV Club inventory of notably trippy children's shows.

 David X. Cohen: We were eating rotisserie chicken.